 The Board of Directors shall establish procedures for acceptance of each membership application as set forth in the Policies Document.

 3.4.
 Obligations of all Members

-Each member shall abide by the Bylaws and the rules and regulations of the Corporation as set forth in the Policies Document.
+Each member shall abide by the Bylaws and the rules and regulations of the Association as set forth in the Policies Document.